 Treating physicians use PET/CT particularly frequently for the early detection of prostate cancer.
 This type of cancer, which occurs most frequently in men, is based on the problem that the tumor can grow for a long time without causing any symptoms.

 A PET-CT examination can usually be performed on an outpatient basis..
 This means that you may go home after the examination.
 To avoid unnecessary risks, you should follow some rules of conduct before and after the examination:

-When and for whom is PET-CT not suitable?
+When is PET-CT not possible for oncological diagnoses?